 Garden Shed Security

-You can opt not to have any windows but most people prefer to have some light.
-Always go for toughened glass as it is much harder to smash as opposed to single glazing.
-Add more security to the windows by adding window bars (preferably steel) mortised into the top and bottom window transoms which means that even if the glass does get smashed then no person can climb in through the window.
+You can opt not to have any windows, but most people prefer the benefit of some natural light.
+Always go for toughened glass as it is much harder to smash as opposed to standard, horticultural glass.
+Add more security to the windows by adding bars (preferably steel) mortised into the top and bottom window transoms.
+This means that even if the glass gets smashed, no-one can climb in through the window.